The organism in or on which a parasite lives. For example, dogs and cats are hosts for fleas and roundworms....

 ↪ Read more

-An inflammation of the intestines....
+An inflammation or infection of the liver.
+Inflammation of the liver....

 ↪ Read more